eipiguy/planning/log_template.md

 ## Goals

-Start with big concepts and break them down into progressively smaller bits until you have things that seem manageable.
+Start with [big concepts](#summary) and [break them down](#influences) into [progressively smaller bits](#distinctions) until you have [things that seem manageable](#goals).

 This is an evolving list.
-It will change based on obstacles and requirements, and will grow and shrink as tasks are completed, added, and learning makes bigger tasks easier.
+It will change based on obstacles and requirements that arise, and will grow and shrink as tasks are completed, added, and learning makes bigger tasks easier.

 - [ ] Main thing to do
   - [ ] There are always parts to it
   - [ ] More than one thing makes a list
 - [ ] Make a follow up task

+> Tasks age like milk, not like wine.
+Only plan what is necessary.
+"Pie in the sky" ideas go in separate documents.

 ## Constraints

 For each [goal](#goals) there is probably a [constraint](#constraints) or two on it.
-Make another list of these so you know what you have to work with
+Make another list of these so you know what you have to work with.

 - Main thing to be aware of
   - There are always pieces to it